plaublin/RaSTEES/index.md

 lack of software support for implementing efficient and secure systems.
 Consequently many technical challenges need to be overcome.

-The RaSTEES workshop aims at bringing together specialists across the world to solve these new challenges and help building a better understanding about the new directions on Trusted Execution Systems research.
+The RaSTEES workshop aims to bring together specialists across the world to solve these new challenges and help build a better understanding of new directions in Trusted Execution Systems research.

 The Call for Papers for RaSTEES 2019 will soon be available, please consider submitting your work.